ngowler-rrc/Building-a-Back-End-Environment/debugging/DEBUGGING.md

 I learned how you could use the debugger in test scenarios.
 I was unaware that this was possible.

 -   Did you observe any unexpected behavior?
 If so, what might be the cause?
 It said a bunch of tests failed and the amount of thests there were were about double what I've writen.
-This might be because of some weirdness that happens when using the debugger along with npm test.
+This was because I ran build and it was using the tests in the dist directory.

 -   Are there areas for improvement or refactoring in this part of the code?
 Other than documenting the code such as arrange, act, and assert I don't think so.